ssangervasi/telefactor-fam/README.md

 bundle exec rspec
 ```

-Run the tests which testers are supposed to write:
+Run the tests which examiners are supposed to write:

 ```sh
 bundle exec rspec spec/family